 Develop/maintain trusting relationships with all constituencies.

-Promote open communication with the faculty, staff, students and parents.
+Promotes open communication with the faculty and staff.

 Plan and facilitate Upper School faculty meetings.